 As a broadcaster Ian has worked with radio and television networks in the UK and overseas.
-Since 1972 his voice has been heard on just about all the all major and smaller British Independent Television programme companies and some BBC and Independent radio stations.
+Since 1972 his voice has been heard on many major and smaller British Independent Television programme companies and some BBC and Independent radio stations.

-He is now “cheerfully advanced-middle-aged, profoundly grey, gracefully heading into his 60′s, delightfully grumpy in a joyful sort of way with a suitable advancing waistline to match”.
+He is now “cheerfully advanced-middle-aged, profoundly grey, relaxed in his 60′s, delightfully grumpy in a joyful sort of way with a suitable advancing waistline to match”.

 Read more about Ian by clicking here.